 Book skip-the-line tickets for these museums!

 Do you have other favorites, or do you think we missed an important museum in Barcelona?
 If you enjoyed our post about the best Barcelona Museums, recommend it to your friends and get more Spain travel tips in our Panda Blog!
-Remember you can also take our tours to discover the best attractions in Barcelona and Madrid from a local perspective.
+Remember you can also take our tours to discover the best attractions in Barcelona, Madrid and Seville from a local perspective.

 Use our Panda coupon in your language to get a 10% discount!Coupons: CHINA10 – JAPAN10 – KOREA10